josephharrisonbraze/braze-docs/_docs/_home/static_video.md

 | Check if the boolean value __does not exist__ on a user's profile | __DOES NOT EXIST__  | __N/A__ |
 {: .reset-td-br-1 .reset-td-br-2 .reset-td-br-3}

-## Purchase Events / Revenue Tracking
+## Purchase events / revenue tracking

 Using our purchase methods to record in-app purchases establishes the Life-time Value(LTV) for each individual user profile.
 This data is viewable within our revenue page in time-series.